 What is medical malpractice?

-which hold doctors responsible for their actions.
-It is estimated that
+medical malpractice lawsuits, which hold doctors responsible for their actions.
+It is estimated

-doctors in the United States every year, and
+against doctors in the United States every year, and medical malpractice

 In order to prove medical malpractice against a medical professional, it